lonevvolf/kaichronicles/README.md

 This repository does not contain game books data.
 Data must be downloaded from the [Project Aon web site](https://www.projectaon.org).
 **REMEMBER** that game books data is under the [Project Aon license](https://www.projectaon.org/en/Main/License), so:

 * You cannot put this application on a public web server (only on your local machine, for your own use).
-The only place where this game can be published is on the Project Aon web site.
-It's available here : https://kaichronicles.projectaon.org
 * You cannot redistribute the game books data in any way

 ## Setup